GitCats/Biteme/API_spec.md

 ### -=-HEROKU-=-
 -=-Interacting with online PostgreSQL db-=-
-Enter this in your terminal to access the db directly: heroku pg:psql --app heroku-postgres-bc93e872 HEROKU_POSTGRESQL_PUCE
+</br>Enter this in your terminal to access the db directly:
+</br>heroku pg:psql --app heroku-postgres-bc93e872 HEROKU_POSTGRESQL_PUCE

 ### -=-POSTGRESQL COMMANDS-=-
 * \dt => will show all tables in the db